iclighthouse/DRC_standards/DRC20/README.md

 ## Latest upgrade:

+2022-8-14: Upgraded examples; Added storage saving mode; Added `drc20_dropAccount` and `drc20_holdersCount` methods.

+2022-8-11: Examples are compatible with [ICRC-1 standard](https://github.com/dfinity/ICRC-1).

 2022-3-25: Refactoring example code; Using Trie instead of HashMap; Implementing DRC202.
 (Notes: This version is not compatible with the previous version and upgrading will result in data loss.)

-2022-8-11: Examples are compatible with [ICRC-1 standard](https://github.com/dfinity/ICRC-1).

 ## Abstract
 A standard interface for Dfinity tokens.
 The standard complies with ERC20 interface specification, and has some improvements to match IC network features.